Dino-Burger/matplotlib-chatbot/README.md

 # Matplotlib-chatbot
-This is an attempt to build a simple chatbot to plot via matplotlib.
+This is a simple chatbot to plot via matplotlib.

 ## Installation